oracle/nosql-python-sdk/docs/tables.rst

     request.set_tableLimits( TableLimits(40, 10, 5))
     result = handle.table_request(request)

-    # table_request is asynchronous, so wait for the ACTIVE state
+    # table_request is asynchronous, so wait for the operation to complete
     # wait for 40 seconds, polling every 3 seconds
-    result.wait_for_state(handle, 'users', State.ACTIVE, 40000, 3000)
+    result.wait_for_completion(handle, 40000, 3000)

 -------------------------